Hannah Grace: History

 Grace released her third EP 'The Bed You Made' in March 2019.
 This was co-written and produced with Martin Luke Brown, and also includes songs written with Laura White, Jessica Sharman and Gabrielle Aplin.

 Grace released six new singles in 2020 and in June, announced her debut studio album, Remedy, which was released on 20 November 2020.
-The album was produced by a number of different acclaimed producers.
+The album was produced by a number of different producers.
 The majority by production duo MyRiot (London Grammar, Rae Morris, Aurora).
 Long time collaborator Luke Potashnick (Gabrielle Aplin, Katie Melua), Ian Barter, (Paloma Faith, Amy Winehouse, Izzy Bizu) and Martin Luke Brown (Victoria Canal, Nick Wilson).
 The album currently has a combined 7 million streams.

 In 2020 Grace was chosen as one of the new Virgin Money emerging stars, a programme that supports and helps to develop up and coming artists.